Choose the best set top box and cut the cord for good

 The Roku 3 has a reasonable sub-$100 price tag and a huge library of content available, including a fair bit that’s completely free.
 Launch of the Roku 4 is imminent.

 The Roku also has the largest selection of apps than any other set top box.
 In the options of where to buy or rent your content, Roku includes Amazon Instant, Google Play, Vudu, MGo, and many more.
 There are hundreds of great apps to explore on the Roku and many of them are free.

 The Roku has had several different versions of its Roku 3, which can be a bit confusing since they all have the same product name.
 If you are buying a Roku, you’ll want the 2015 Roku 3 with voice search.

 Why choose Roku?

-If you really want something super easy to use, with a ton of content, the Roku is the right device for you.
+If you really want something super easy to use, with a ton of content, the Roku is the best set top box for you.
 Just make sure to do your research on the four different versions that are available.

 All that is to say…

 In the end it really comes down to deciding what you want to do with your set top box and where you would like to get your content.
 Any one of the options we’ve covered here is a good one.
 Each set top box has its own shortcomings and killer features.

 Your own choice of which set top box is right for you comes down to factors like where you want to get your content from, how much you want to spend and what you see yourself doing most with your set top box.
 Once you deduce that, you’re well on your way to cutting the cord for good.